Writing a Manager’s User Manual

 - My most direct channels of communication.

-- How I prefer to give and to receive feedback.
+- How I prefer to give and receive feedback.

 Sometimes, I can be prone to jumping to conclusions myself.
-There have been times where communication did not go over as well as I had hoped that it would.
-I have reflected upon these experiences and summarized them here, as well.
+There have been times when communication did not go as well as I had hoped it would.
+I have reflected upon these experiences and summarized them in the Manual as well.
 I have a caveat justifying my reasoning for sometimes not answering every question immediately.
 I explain that this is me respecting my employee’s autonomy, specifying only when necessary for them.

 I keep this document on my internal company profile on our own personal social networking platform.
 This way, whenever somebody tries to set up a meeting with me, they will see it immediately.
-I have separate sections for my reports and for my cross-functional team members in other departments, as well.
+I have separate sections for my reports and for cross-functional teams as well.

-- I created this when I first started.
-I realized that it sort of became this living document that changes with me.
+- I created this when I first started as a manager.
+I realized that it became this living document that changed with me.
 I am able to see how I change every quarter and every year.